 CMU Great Lakes Summer Research for Undergraduates Program

-Five to seven students were chosen to work with CMU faculty members on projects related to the Great Lakes ecosystems from June 4 to August 10, 2012.
-Students lived and worked on Beaver Island at the Central Michigan University Biological Station (CMUBS) in northern Lake Michigan during the 10 week program.
-Click here
+Five to seven students have been chosen to work with CMU faculty members on projects related to the Great Lakes ecosystems from June 9 to August 14, 2013.
+Students will live and work on Beaver Island at the Central Michigan University Biological Station (CMUBS) in northern Lake Michigan during the 10-week program.

 - Online application form